cruzdany/Catalogue-of-products-made-in-PHP/README.md

-#T his catalogue of proucts is made up in PHP, MySQL and HTML  :sunglasses:
+# This catalogue of proucts is made up in PHP, MySQL and HTML  :sunglasses:

 # Material needed:
 -XAMPP